KKelly89/google-homepage/README.md

-Recreating the google homepage with HTML and CSS.
+Recreating the Google homepage with HTML and CSS.